gufolabs/gufo_thor/README.md

 To use Thor, make sure you have the following software packages installed:

 - Docker
-- docker-compose or the compose plugin
+- compose plugin
-- Python 3.8+
+- Python 3.9+

 ## Installation